 3. If you have a myGov account and still want to link the ATO as a Service

-- You must check your account “Inbox” very regularly to action any urgent correspondence
+- You must check your account “Inbox” regularly to action any urgent correspondence

-- It may also be worth changing your myGov account settings so that any “Inbox Notifications” are sent to your mobile as a text – not to your email.
+- Possibly change your myGov account settings so that “Inbox Notifications” are sent to your mobile as a text – not to your email.

-- The Downside: We may not be able to advise or fix ATO related concerns, unpaid fines or penalties that come through to your myGov account.
+- Keep in mind that we may not be able to advise or fix ATO related concerns, unpaid fines or penalties that come through to your myGov account.

 This way, we can continue to receive, control and take care of your ATO correspondence; notifying you immediately for anything urgent.

-If you’re interested in learning more about us and the services we offer, click the links below:
+If you’re interested in learning more about us and the services we offer, you can check out:

-- Knox Taxation Services (Business, Individuals & Property Investors)
+- Our Services (Business, Individuals & Property Investors)

 If you have any queries or questions feel free to give us a call on (03) 9762 7344 to discuss this further.

-Other than that, we wish you all a great weekend!
+Other than that, we wish you all a great week!